Nikki Haley is sharpening contrasts with Donald Trump in the South Carolina primary's closing days

 Saying Sunday — as she has throughout her campaign — that she’s “OK being the underdog now,” Haley has been firm in saying that she has never lost a race and believes voters will see her as the right choice to shift away from the ”chaos” she says follows Trump.
 She also frequently notes that, while Trump has won the earliest contests, she has been ascendent, pointing to the shrinking margins between her totals and Trump‘s in the Iowa and New Hampshire contests.

-But over the weekend, Haley also made an appeal to South Carolinians who typically vote in Democratic primaries, for Saturday’s vote.
+But over the weekend, Haley also began making an appeal to South Carolinians who typically vote in Democratic primaries, for Saturday’s vote, a message she also echoed during campaign events on Monday.

 She noted that anyone who didn’t vote in the Feb.
 3 Democratic primary — which attracted under 5% of eligible voters statewide — can vote in this one, as she bid for crossover support from people who want to cast a vote against Trump.